Home Health

 How Our Team Supports You

 Home health patients receive specialized medical care and compassionate support in their own residence so they can recover and regain their independence.
-Home health is also available for people who live with long-term chronic conditions like heart disease, COPD, or diabetes.
+Home health is also available for people who live with long-term chronic conditions like heart disease, COPD, or diabetes and need support with disease management.

-In some cases, skilled nursing may be required for treatments such as wound care, IV lines, lab work, tube feeding, catheter maintenance, and other elevated needs.
+In some cases, skilled nursing may be required for medical needs such as wound care, IV lines, lab work, tube feeding, catheter maintenance, and other elevated needs.
 We also have a rehabilitation team that includes physical therapy, occupational therapy, and speech therapy depending on your needs.
-Partners In Care will collaborate with patients and their providers to determine the level of home health support needed and handle all those details.
+Partners In Care will collaborate with patients and their providers to determine the level of home health support and nursing services needed and handle all those details.

 “Honestly, I do not know how I would have managed without the care given by your physical and occupational therapists.
 I was totally in denial about how & what I could or should do after my surgery.
 Without their patient and clear guidance and instruction, I most certainly would have hurt myself and set back my recovery.
 Their assistance was critical in the successful result of my bone surgery.”